 Among items such as new lighting and ceilings, replacing the old HVAC equipment was a high priority on the to-do list.
-The existing units were originals from the 1960s, which were inefficient, ineffective and, in many cases, in disrepair.
-What the schools needed were reliable, energy-efficient systems that would provide each classroom with a healthy, comfortable indoor environment.
+The original 1960 units were inefficient, ineffective and, in many cases, in disrepair.
+The schools needed were reliable, energy-efficient systems that would provide each classroom with a healthy, comfortable indoor environment.

-“The smoothness of how things progress is directly related to the team you have around you,” says Waltz.
+“The smoothness of how things progress is directly related to the team you have around you,” said Waltz.
 “Engineering groups can be strong-willed.
-One of the reasons I chose ATI GROUP is because I knew they would listen to me, work within the parameters I set, and bring good recommendations to the table.”
+One of the reasons I chose ATIGROUP is because I knew they would listen to me, work within the parameters I set, and bring good recommendations to the table.”

 In addition to addressing the equipment needs, ATIGROUP also managed the bidding process, interviewed contractors before awarding the job and performed system commissioning.
-The JPS bond oversight committee can rest easy, knowing the proper installation and operation has been supervised and ensured.
+The JPS bond oversight committee could rest easy, knowing the proper installation and operation had been supervised and ensured.

-“The project has been really successful” beams Waltz, noting that the project still has until May 2013 to be completed.
+“The project has been really successful” beams Waltz.
 “We are operating our buildings below the state average for energy efficiency, and we’re using cutting-edge equipment and technology that should easily last us another 20 to 25 years.”

 In addition to the satisfaction that comes with energy efficient, reliable systems that provide a comfortable learning environment, Waltz considers how ATIGROPUP has contributed to the school’s reputation on a broader scale.
 “A lot of school districts across the U.S. and in Michigan aren’t doing so well.
 But ours remains a school district of choice.
 Kids want to be here.
 Our campuses are well done and maintained and I attribute that a lot to the team I have.
 ATIGROUP has made a lot of great recommendations over the years, which have helped us get noticed.
 When other directors call, asking how we did something—which is about once a week—I say they need to call ATIGROUP; they can help out.”

-Waltz was right.
-ATIIGROUP’s designs and specifications fit right in line with the schools’ goals and budget.
+Waltz is right.
+ATIGROUP’s designs and specifications fit right in line with the schools’ goals and budget.
 The team recommended unit ventilators with outside air capabilities.
 As classrooms fill up with more students and carbon dioxide levels rise, the ventilators automatically bring in the right amount of external air to keep oxygen levels where they need to be.
-That means healthier, safer classrooms with indoor air quality (IAQ) that also helps students pay attention to lessons.
+That means healthier, safer classrooms with indoor air quality (IAQ) that helps students pay attention to lessons.

-ATIGROUP also specified new digital energy management control systems that could be programmed by building operators, so schools don’t need to call in “proprietary” service specialists for every change—another plus in Waltz’s books.
-With the direct digital controls, operators can automate energy savings, running the perfect temperature during the day and reducing heat at night and on weekends.
-The controls also provide feedback, so operators can verify that each room is getting the proper ventilation and their equipment is actually working.
+ATIGROUP also specified new digital energy management control systems that can be programmed by building operators, so schools don’t need to call in “proprietary” service specialists for every change—another plus in Waltz’s books.
+With the direct digital controls, operators can automate energy savings, running the perfect temperature during the day and reduce heat at night and on weekends.
+The controls also provide feedback, so operators can verify that each room is getting the proper ventilation and their equipment is working.